 - Create—Create a new project.

-- Attachment—Discover files (.pdf, .docx, and so on) shared with the project group or your organization, as well as those that are publically available.
+- Attachment—Discover files (.pdf, .docx, and so on) shared with the project group or your organization, as well as those that are publicly available.

 - Export—Export your web map and scene.

-- Export Web Map—Export your web map and save it in your ArcGIS Online organizational account or ArcGIS Enterprise.
-This will allow you to access your scenarios, designs, or plans in a story map, Web AppBuilder app, or any other software from the ArcGIS platform.
+- Export Web Map—Export your web map and save it in your ArcGIS organizational account.
+This allows you to access your scenarios, designs, or plans in a story, Web AppBuilder app, or any other ArcGIS software.

-- Export Web Scene—Export your 3D content and save it in your ArcGIS Online organizational account or ArcGIS Enterprise.
-This will allow you to share your 3D content with others using Scene Viewer.
+- Export Web Scene—Export your 3D content and save it in your ArcGIS organizational account.
+This allows you to share your 3D content with others using Scene Viewer.